Tamanna-Aggarwal-2004/Ai-resume-screening-system/README.md

 * 📄 Resume parsing and text extraction
 * 🧠 NLP-based analysis of resumes
-* 🎯 Job-description matching using ML
+* 🎯 Job-description matching using Machine Learning
 * 🔍 TF-IDF vectorization for feature extraction
 * 🤝 Cosine similarity for accurate matching
 * 📊 Match score generation (percentage)
 * 📌 Highlights missing skills in resumes
-* ⚡ Fast and real-time predictions
+* ⚡ Fast and real-time predictions using Streamlit

 ---